[F12] Recursos - La guía definitiva sobre la jubilación en España: todo lo que necesitas saber (2024)

 As a general rule, anyone retiring at the legal age at any given time must meet the following requirements:

-• Be of the legal retirement age.
+- Be of the legal retirement age.
 In Spain, this age has been rising slowly but steadily for more than ten years.
 This process will end in 2027.
-In 2024, the normal legal retirement age will be increased by two months compared to the previous year, to 66 years and 6 months if you have contributed for less than 38 years.
-If you have accumulated 38 or more years of contributions, you can retire at the age of 65.
+In 2025, the legal retirement age for ordinary retirement has increased by two months compared to the previous year, reaching 66 years and 8 months for those with less than 38 years of contributions.
+However, those who have accumulated 38 years and 3 months or more of contributions, can still retire at 65 years.

 Early voluntary retirement